ThinkDataEd/curriculum/docs/unit1/lesson7.md

 17. Inform students that you will be monitoring their data collection to make sure that everyone is submitting surveys regularly.

 18. Go over the previous day’s homework.
-Ask the facilitator from each table group conduct a round robin during which each team member shares one simple statistical question and one complex statistical question.
-The Recorder/Reporter will select and share out one of the team’s simple statistical questions and one complex statistical question with the class.
+Ask the Facilitator from each table group to conduct a round robin during which each team member shares their statistical investigative questions.
+The Recorder/Reporter will select and share the team's statistical investigative questions (one of each type; summary, comparison, association) with the class.

 ###**Class Scribes:**
 One team of students will give a brief talk to discuss what they think the 3 most important topics